 Sitwell Technologies: are Specialists in the provision of Mobility & Assistive Aid Equipment for persons with physical disabilities.
 Sitwell Technologies represent all local suppliers as well as a number of International manufacturers of equipment – providing an unbiased view of all products available to the South African market.
 Their approach to Mobility is about providing a holistic solution to each individual’s needs.
 Sitwell Technologies are based in Johannesburg but can provide products throughout South Africa.
 You can contact them at: Tel: (+27) 11 440 8226 or email: firstname.lastname@example.org or www.sitwell.co.za Address: 41 11th Avenue, Highlands North, Johannesburg.

-They have a vision to grow the practice into a successful multi-disciplinary service, working closely with doctors, physiotherapists and occupational therapists to provide the necessary rehabilitation needed to treat a wide range of patients.
+Nicola has a vision to grow the practice into a successful multi-disciplinary service, working closely with doctors, physiotherapists and occupational therapists to provide the necessary rehabilitation needed to treat a wide range of patients.
 “We want to help patients to affirm their lives by responsibly utilizing the latest technology advances in the field of Orthotics and Prosthetics.
 To achieve this vision we consistently strive to provide excellent customer service and continuity of care to all our patients.”

-Steenkamp and Snyman Inc. provide a high quality service and products to individuals with amputations, disabilities and injuries alike through supplying effective Prosthetic, Orthotic and Mobility solutions which will enhance their independence and quality of life.
+Steenkamp Orthotics and Prosthetics Inc. provides a high quality service and products to individuals with amputations, disabilities and injuries alike through supplying effective Prosthetic, Orthotic and Mobility solutions which will enhance their independence and quality of life.
 “We work closely to provide patients with advanced and quality products that will function in their rehabilitation process and constantly learn from our partners and keep up to date with their technological advances in the field of bracing and supports.”
 Some of the other products that they supply include but are not limited to: Prosthesis; Walking Aids; Paragolfer; Pressure Care Cushions; Pediatric Wheelchairs; Motorized Wheelchairs; Manual Wheelchairs and Standing Wheelchairs.

 Care by Sr. Sue - (CBSS) Catheter Pants: Sr. Sue Ann Mahlwele is a South African ICU Trained Registered Nurse who is passionate about patient care and who has over 20 years’ experience in healthcare, both in the private and public sector.
 Sr. Sue continues to provide patient care at her private practice, at Bracken Wellness Centre, 9 De Waal Street, Brackendowns as well as at various medical facilities and patient’s homes.
 Patient Care services that are provided by Sr. Sue include intravenous therapy, patient coordination, wound dressing, lung function, and more.
 Through her close interaction with her patients/clients, she has been able to understand their different healthcare needs and requirements.
 CBSS Catheter Pants was birthed after a client conveyed to her their frustration at having a catheter bag hanging down their leg and the added anxiety experienced from the stares of people.
 This led Sr. Sue to seek a solution to provide comfort and dignity to catheter users.
 As she researched more on catheter care, she came across the idea of pants for catheter patients.
 This catheter friendly clothing line currently has two terrific products in the range – Lightweight (210gsm) and Premium (320gsm).
 Sr. Sue believes strongly that her CBSS Catheter Pants need to embody her passion of “care” and to include a “personal touch” to align with the ethos and quintessence of her “patient specific” practice and services.
 Care by Sister Sue also offers the ideal Disinfectant Fogging Solution for you.